GRealesM/IMDbasisApp/about.md

 BiocManager | Provides tools for managing Bioconductor's package versioning and release system.
 Dependency of cupcake. cupcake | Provides a set of functions that makes GWAS summary statistics amenable to PCA.
-Available at [Github](https://github.com/ollyburren/cupcake) data.table | Fast aggregation of large data, among other functions DT | A Wrapper of the JavaScript Library 'DataTables'.
-It helps rendering the PCA table for visualization dplyr  | A fast, consistent tool for working with data frame like objects, both in memory and out of memory knitr  | Tool for dynamic report generation in R R.utils | Utility functions useful when programming and developing R packages, dependency of cupcake and/or annotSnpStats packages
+Available at [Github](https://github.com/ollyburren/cupcake) data.table | Fast aggregation of large data, among other functions dplyr  | A fast, consistent tool for working with data frame like objects, both in memory and out of memory knitr  | Tool for dynamic report generation in R R.utils | Utility functions useful when programming and developing R packages, dependency of cupcake and/or annotSnpStats packages